 They’ve most likely already put up walls so just be cool about it and don’t act weird.
 You know how we can be!

 4 Ways to Become a More Present Parent

-The first step in becoming a more present parent is to be aware of all the things and habits that work as barriers to present parenting.
+The first step in becoming a more present and positive parent is to be aware of all the things and habits that work as barriers to present parenting.
 Things like our routines and work schedules and our phone habits.
 These done the wrong way can really stand in your way.
 Here are a few practical tips: